DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 pathologist; licensure.

 Rule 17.
-(1) An applicant for a speech-language pathology license who graduated from
+(1) An applicant for licensure who graduated from a non-accredited

-applicant shall satisfy all of the following requirements:
+under the code, and all the following requirements:

-that satisfies the standards adopted by the board under R 338.619.
-Proof of having
+accredited educational program that satisfies the standards adopted under R 338.619(1)

 R 338.619 Educational standards; adoption by reference.